vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/validation/README.md

 }
 ```
 ## Reading/Reporting constraint violation messages
 Constraint violation messages, if there were any, are automatically reported through http header **Reason** as part of the http response.
+For multiple violations, multiple Reason
+http header will be reported.